 In 1928 the Rank building was donated to the Village and used as the Library.

 In 1964 the Oswego Township Library was formed.
 The whole community worked to raise the $35,000 needed to build on the current site by holding bake sales, broom sales, garden walks, festivals and such.

 In 1977 the Oswego Public Library District was created to serve residents of Montgomery, Oswego, Plainfield, and Bristol and Wheatland Townships.
 Additions were added in 1981 and 1997.

 In 2006 a library bond issue was passed for a new library building on Route 30 and the remodel of the Oswego campus.
 In August of 2009, the Montgomery Campus, located at 1111 Reading Drive opened.
 The Oswego Campus was renovated and reopened in May, 2010.
 With the population at 61, 594 the Board of Trustees felt the need to expand in order to meet the needs of our patrons, particularly the Young Adult population which ranges from ages 11-18.
-In order to meet this need, the Board of Trustees approved the expansion/renovation of the Oswego Campus in 2015 including the addition of a second story.
-In 2018 the Board of Trustees approved the addition of a Young Adult Services room at the Montgomery Campus as well as a porch which will open in Spring of 2019.
+In order to meet this need the Board of Trustees approved the expansion/renovation of the Oswego Campus in 2015 including the addition of a second story.